 What is TMJ Disorder?

 The TMJ, medically known as the temporomandibular joint, is a sliding hinge that connects your jawbone to your skull.
 You have two jawbone joints – one on the right side of your face, and one on the left.
-Some Northern Virginia residents develop disorders of the TMJ, often resulting in popping sounds when one opens his or her mouth, or pain or discomfort that just won’t go away.
+Some residents develop disorders of the TMJ, often resulting in popping sounds when one opens his or her mouth, or pain and discomfort that just won’t go away.

 You might have a TMJ disorder if you experience any or all of the following symptoms:

 - Pain on one or both sides of your TMJ joints